 |---|---|---|---|---|

 For most users, start with the Ubuntu package if you want Code::Blocks to use Ubuntu’s native compiler stack.
-Choose Flatpak when you want Code::Blocks 25.03 on Ubuntu 24.04 or 22.04, or when you prefer the isolated SDK toolchain that ships inside the sandbox.
+Choose Flatpak when you want the same newer Code::Blocks build on Ubuntu 24.04 or 22.04, or when you prefer the separate SDK toolchain that ships with the Flathub build.

 These instructions cover Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
 The commands stay the same across all three releases, but the Ubuntu repository method follows each release’s packaged Code::Blocks version while Flathub stays on the same current build.